jcanad3/author_similarity/README.md

 This repository uses word embeddings (GloVe) to compare the similarity of famous authors' works from the Gutenberg Dataset (https://web.eecs.umich.edu/~lahiri/gutenberg_dataset.html).

-An unsupervised nearest neigbors search on the embeddings is implemented in the visualization/author_pure_glov_vis.ipynb notebook.
+An unsupervised nearest neigbors search on the embeddings is implemented in each of the notebooks.
 Using the generated dataframe, one could make book recommendations given a large enough dataset.

 ## Work Similarity